Portalwol/dotfiles/README.md

 **betterdiscordctl install**

-alright from here shove everything in your .config except readme.md dumbas I dont provide dispplay manager and xorg server setup so you do that on your own.
+alright from here shove everything in your .config except readme.md I dont provide dipplay manager and xorg server setup so you do that on your own.